Do I need ear plugs or ear muffs?

 Should I use disposable or reusable ear plugs?

-The best type of earplug you can wear is the one the fits, feels comfortable and helps provide the appropriate level of protection for your environment.
+The best type of earplug you can wear is the one that fits, feels comfortable and helps provide the appropriate level of protection for your environment.

 What are the best ear muffs?